Ōkāreka Embayment: Eruptions

 The Northern Dome, just to the east of Lake Tikitapu formed 25,171 ± 964 years ago in the Te Rere rhyolite eruption which also had other vents in the Ōkataina Volcanic Complex.
 Such domes typically form over a vent that have an initial pyroclastic eruption and the vent(s) for this eruption lies under the Northern and Eastern domes.
 The Te Rere tephra deposits from the initial pyroclastic eruption had a volume of 5 km3 and are widely distributed.
 The DRE volume of all the Te Rere eruptions totals about 11.5 km3.
 All the vents in the Ōkareka Embayment lie on the Haroharo linear vent zone's western end.

 The Rotorua eruption now dated at 15,635 ± 412 cal.yr BP, was a two phase eruption commencing with a plinian eruption that deposited 2.6 km3 of material to the north-west from a vent now under the Trig 7693 dome and that lasted no more than 4 days.
 Significant ash cover was towards the Rotorua area (hence the name) but ash fall was as far away as Auckland with a total ash volume of 6 km3 including later minor ash deposits.
 The largely degassed magma body then in a dominantly effusive rhyolite dome forming process built up Trig 7693 and Middle Dome to the south east of the Ōkāreka Embayment over several years, but no more than 6, to a total volume of 0.62 km3.
+There is evidence of a Paeroa Fault rupture at the same time as deposition of the Rotorua tephra.